#Article

 Consider, for example, an employee who works on a computer and is at risk for carpal tunnel syndrome.
 The least effective way to mitigate this risk is to offer them a wrist brace (PPE).
 A better solution is to allow them short, frequent breaks (administrative controls).
 Even better, vary their tasks so they are not strictly doing repetitive typing motions for their entire shift (substitution).

-3. Review Your Policies and Procedures
+3. Review Your Safety Policies and Procedures

 Once per year, as well as after workplace accidents, review your organization's safety policies and procedures.
 Do they still apply to the risks your employees face?
 If you have changed the way you perform a task, started using new equipment or tools, or moved to a new location, your health and safety committee should update these documents.